OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/example-1/example.md

 ### Observation

-The rule has identified 1 location in the code file where a path to external storage is retuened.
-Make sure you don't store unencrypted data there unintentionally.
+The rule has identified one location in the code file where a path to external storage is returned.

 {{ output.txt }}

 ### Evaluation

-Review each of the reported instances.
-In this case, it's only one instance.
-Line 9 shows the occurrence of API that returns external storage location.
-Make sure to either:
-- encrypt this file if necessary
-- move the file to the internal storage
-- keep the file in the same location if intended and secure
+Review the decompiled code at the location specified in the output (file and line number).
+This test fails because the file written by this instance contains sensitive data, specifically a password.